-Few hospitals in the world see as many pediatric patients with spinal conditions as the Orthopedic Center’s Spinal Program.
-As one of the largest referral centers in the country, our specialists see more than 6,000 patients and perform more than 300 spinal operations each year.
+Few hospitals in the world see as many pediatric patients with scoliosis and other spinal conditions as the Orthopedic Center’s Spinal Program at Boston Children’s Hospital.
+As one of the largest referral centers in the country, our specialists see more than 9,000 patients and perform more than 630 spinal operations each year.

 For more information about our services, or to schedule an appointment or consultation, please call 617-355-6021.

 For families residing outside of the United States, please call Boston Children's International Health Services at 01-617-355-5209.